 Laboratory tests are often obtained in patients to identify treatable conditions that may be causing orthostatic hypotension.
 Commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and thyroid function (TSH, free T4).
 They will also usually check your cholesterol levels and screen for diabetes.
 If a heart disease is suspected, your doctor will usually obtain an EKG (electrocardiogram) and ultrasound of the heart (echocardiogram).
 If you have symptoms or signs suggestive of neuropathy, your doctor may order electromyography and nerve conduction studies to identify the underlying cause.

 Orthostatic Hypotension Treatment

-Orthostatic hypotension is initially managed by discontinuing medications that may be contributing to the condition (e.g., diuretics or beta blockers).
-Other conservative measures include increased sodium and fluid intake, the use of leg stockings, and the performance of physical maneuvers prior to symptom onset.
-Physical techniques that may be beneficial include isometric handgriping.
+Orthostatic hypotension is initially managed by discontinuing medications that may be contributing to the condition (e.g., diuretics or beta-blockers).
+Other conservative measures include increased sodium and fluid intake, leg stockings, and physical maneuvers' performance before symptom onset.
+Physical techniques that may be beneficial include isometric handgrip.
 Crossing the legs while actively standing on them may also help.
 Daily caffeine in the mornings is also helpful in many individuals.

-Some experts suggest the use of nonsteroidal anti-inflammatory drugs (e.g., Naproxyn – naproxen) as a last resort option in individuals that are refractory to the aforementioned treatments.
+Some experts suggest nonsteroidal anti-inflammatory drugs (e.g., Naproxyn – naproxen) as a last resort option in individuals refractory to the treatments above.
 Recombinant erythropoietin may be considered in patients with coexisting anemia.